Student Services, Activities and Organizations

 Student Publications

-The Spectator, an award-winning student newspaper is published in print each Thursday of the regular academic year and daily online. at .
+The Spectator, an award-winning student newspaper is published in print every other Thursday of the regular academic year and daily online. at spectatornew.com.
 The paper has offices in Hibbard 104.
 Paid staff positions are available for interested students in editorial, production, and advertising departments.
 The Spectator is a member of the Associated Collegiate Press.

-NOTA (None of the Above), the campus creative arts magazine published once per semester, provides an outlet for student writing, photography, artwork, and original music performance; in addition, NOTA publishes “Pocket NOTA,” a magazine designated for pieces of longer prose.
-NOTA sponsors public readings by students, faculty, and professional writers and holds contests for fiction and poetry writers.
+NOTA (None of the Above), the campus creative arts magazine published once per semester, provides an outlet for student poetry, prose, photography, artwork, and original music performance.
+NOTA sponsors public readings by students, faculty, and professional writers and hosts other events for writers and artists.
 Interested students may inquire at the NOTA Office in the English Department or via email: nota@uwec.edu.

 University Centers